2022 Business Ethics Case Competition

 Teams will submit a brief case outline and, if selected for the finals, a presentation of their case analysis.

-Case topics used for prior class projects may be submitted (with consent of all original members).
+Case topics used for prior class projects may be submitted (with the consent of all original members).

-Teams are encouraged to register by January 22, 2019.
-To register, email Dean Daly at email@example.com with: A) team member names, B) case topic, and C) an outline of their proposed case study that identifies a decision-point, a decision-maker, and the time of the case.
+Teams are encouraged to register by February 14, 2022.
+To register, email Dean Daly at firstname.lastname@example.org providing: A) team member names, B) case topic, C) an outline of their proposed case study that identifies a decision-point, a decision-maker, and the time of the case, and D) be sure to put ‘2022 BECC Submission’ in your email subject line

-The Case Competition will occur on Wednesday, February 20, 2019 at 3:00 p.m. in Flom Auditorium, Walsh Library.
+The Business Ethics Case Competition will occur on Wednesday, March 2, 2022 at 3:00 p.m. in Keating 1st.

-1) What is your decision-point?
-(What should s/he do?
-It should be a moral dilemma about business/sustainable business.)
+What is your decision-point (What should s/he do?
+It should be a moral dilemma about business.)

-2) Who is the decision-maker?
+Who is the decision-maker?
 (Who is in charge of this decision?
-The decision-maker should be the managers/executives of a company.)
+The decision-maker should be the managers/executives of a company)

 The outline of your case analysis should be 1-2 pages in length, focused on the problem you will discuss and highlighting the ethical, economic, and legal elements of the decision.

-Each group selected for the finals will present its case analysis for 10 minutes.
-There will be questions and answers after each presentation.
+Each group selected for the finals will then prepare a 10-minute presentation about its case analysis which they will present before a panel of judges.
+There will also be a brief question and answers period after each presentation.
 Group presentations will be evaluated on the basis of the following criteria:

 Appropriate use of evidence